-In cases of suspension from school, the Headmaster shall present the family with the reasons and evidence for suspension and provide the family with an informal opportunity to respond.
-The parent/guardian will receive a formal written notice of suspension.
-Depending on the severity of the offense, the student's past behavior, and other circumstances, the school may choose to impose in-school or out-of-school suspension.
-There is no right to appeal a short-term (less than 10 days) suspension imposed by the school.
+In cases of suspension from school, the parent/guardian will receive a formal written notice of suspension identifying the reasons and evidence and be provided an informal opportunity to respond.
+Depending on the severity of the offense, the student's past behavior, and other circumstances, the ACA may choose to impose in-school or out-of-school suspension.
+There is no right to appeal a short-term (less than 10 days) suspension imposed by ACA.
 There will be no corporal punishment of students at ACA, though staff may use reasonable, necessary force to restrain a violent, disruptive, or disobedient student.

-If the school is unable to contact the parents/guardians to inform them of a suspension, a suspended student will be held in school until the end of the day.
-The parent/guardian shall be held liable for all damages caused by a student.
+If ACA is unable to contact the parents/guardians to inform them of a suspension, a suspended student will be held at school until the end of the day.
+The parent/guardian shall be held liable for all damages caused by the student.
 The administration shall notify the Governing Board of Directors in writing of all suspensions.